 Sire selection.
-Sire selection is one of the most important decisions made each year in a purebred cattle operation.
-The challenging aspect of sire selection is predicting industry cycles and trends.
-What kind of cattle are going to be most sought after in three to five years?
+Sire selection is one of the most important management decisions made each year in a purebred cattle operation.
+The challenging aspect is predicting industry cycles and trends.
+What kind of cattle is going to be the most sought after in three to five years?
+Those who are able to forecast or predict these trends will always be in the driver's seat from a genetic standpoint.